-Yes, currently Yes, in the past No, never Don't know / Not sure Prefer not to say
+Yes, Yes, in the No, never Don't know Prefer not

+currently past / Not sure to say

 Methadone

 Buprenorphine

 Naltrexone

 Group.
 Have you ever attended any self-help group or 12-step program for your opioid use?

 Ask if "yes" to Group.